s2005/win-cli-mcp-server/docs/tasks/04-update-existing-tests-for-new-config-structure.md

 When writing tests:

 1. Use `buildTestConfig()` helper for new format configs
-2. Use `buildLegacyConfig()` only for migration testing
-3. Create validation contexts for validation tests
+2. Create validation contexts for validation tests
-4. Test both global defaults and shell overrides
+3. Test both global defaults and shell overrides
-5. Include tests for configuration migration
+4. Include comprehensive configuration tests

 Example test structure: